raspberrypilearning/ai-image-prompt/en/step_1.md

 --- collapse ---
 ---
-title: No YouTube?
+title: No access to YouTube?
 Download the video!
 ---

-You can download all the resources for this project, including the above video [by clicking here](https://projects.raspberrypi.org/en/projects/ai-image-prompt-go){:target="_blank"}.
+You can [download all the resources for this project here](https://projects.raspberrypi.org/en/projects/ai-image-prompt-go){:target="_blank"}, including the above video.

 --- /collapse ---